demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

         "Content-type" "application/json; charset=utf-8"
 ```

-The `badRequest` function and the `unauthorized` binding both has some common code.
+The `badRequest` function and the `unauthorized` binding both have some common code.
 So, let's extract the common part out.

 ```fsharp
 // FsTweet.Web/Json.fs